thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 succinctly](https://github.com/thi-ng/fabric#general-compute-graph-examples)
 using this setup, but for the workshop we focused on the two library modules allowing this architecture to be used as a fairly well featured and ready-to-go Linked Data development server.
-To my best knowledge, it’s also currently the only pure Clojure solution there is thus far.
+To my best knowledge, it's also currently the only pure Clojure solution there is thus far.

 ## thi.ng.fabric.facts & thi.ng.fabric.ld